menu

 Reverse Engineering Flutter Apps: What You Need To Know?

 While 100% protection from reverse engineering isn't possible, you can give the hackers a tough time trying to exploit your app.
 And this blog is there to help.
-Below, we'll discuss what reverse engineering is, is reverse engineering Flutter apps possible, and how you can protect Flutter apps from this threat.

 What is Flutter?

 While most websites define Flutter as a framework for crafting cross-platform applications, it's much more than that.
-Flutter is a complete toolkit or SDK with everything (rendering engine, tools, UI library) a dev needs to create interactive cross-platform web, mobile, or desktop applications.
+Flutter is a complete toolkit or SDK with everything (rendering engine, tools, UI library) a developer needs to create interactive cross-platform web, mobile, or desktop applications.

-What is Reverse Engineering?
+What is reverse engineering?

 Reverse Engineering is the process of deconstructing software or a mobile app to access the source code and other crucial resources (API keys, URLs, etc.) of the application.
 Reverse engineering Flutter apps means deconstructing apps developed using the Flutter framework.

 The above actions impact both the business and the users.
-For instance, businesses might lose invaluable business logic, and customers might lose money.
+For instance, companies might lose invaluable business logic, and customers might lose money.
 Also, if your app is exploitable, the customers won't trust your business, reducing retention and, thus, revenue.

+Yes, it is.
 While the difficulty of deconstructing an application may vary from language to language and several other factors, almost all apps can be reverse-engineered.
 And apps built using Flutter are no exception.

 However, reverse engineering Flutter apps may be more challenging than it may seem.
 Here's why:

-The Dart Snapshot Format Changes a lot with Every Update
+The Dart snapshot format changes a lot with every update

 Dart is a new and evolving programming language.
-Because of this, the snapshot (containing data and compiled machine code) format keeps changing each time an update is launched, making it hard to reverse-engineer the app.
-So, if developers write a parser for data extraction, with every Dart update, it'll become outdated.
-And the entire process will have to be repeated.
+Because of this, the snapshot (containing data and compiled machine code) format changes each time an update is launched, making it hard to reverse-engineer the app.

 Dart frameworks are linked into the Dart snapshots statically, which makes the reverse engineering process hard; here's how: